hojae-lee/dev-vue-coreui/README.md

 ## Copyright and License

 copyright 2022 creativeLabs Łukasz Holeczek.

 Code released under [the MIT license](https://github.com/coreui/coreui-free-react-admin-template/blob/master/LICENSE).
 There is only one limitation you can't can’t re-distribute the CoreUI as stock.
 You can’t do this if you modify the CoreUI.
 In past we faced some problems with persons who tried to sell CoreUI based templates.
-# dev-coreui-vue
-# dev-coreui-vue
-# dev-coreui-vue
-# dev-coreui-vue
-# dev-vue-coreui
-# dev-vue-coreui
-# dev-vue-coreui